XRPLF/xrpl-dev-portal/content/tutorials/tasks/use-xrpl-sidechains/set-up-iou-iou-bridge.md

 ---
 # Set Up an IOU-IOU Bridge

-_(Requires the [XChainBridge amendment][] :not_enabled:)_
+_(Requires the [XChainBridge amendment][] {% not-enabled /%})_

 Setting up an IOU-IOU bridge enables you to move tokens between chains.

-**Note**: The code samples on this page illustrate how to bridge a hypotethical "TST" token from *Devnet* to *Sidechain-Devnet*, using a supported [client library](client-libraries.html) to query and submit transactions.
+**Note**: The code samples on this page illustrate how to bridge a hypotethical "TST" token from *Devnet* to *Sidechain-Devnet*, using a supported [client library](../../../references/client-libraries.md) to query and submit transactions.

 ## Prerequisites

 - An XRP-XRP bridge must be set up between the locking and issuing chain.
 - Ensure the witnesses' transaction submission accounts are funded on the locking and issuing chains.
 - Set up an issuer on the issuing chain to mint and burn a wrapped version of the token you want to bridge.
-See: [Issue a Fungible Token](issue-a-fungible-token.html)
+See: [Issue a Fungible Token](../../use-tokens/issue-a-fungible-token.md)

 ## Steps